jackal092927/jackal092927.github.io/_teaching/2025-fall-cs513-rutgers.md

 ## Grading: Midterm (50%) + Final (50%).
 - Both midterm and final exams are closed book.
 The final exam is cumulative.
 You are allowed to bring a handwritten letter-size "cheat sheet".

+## (Optional) Homework
+- All homework assignments are optional for self-practice.
+Feel free to ask questions on [Piazza](https://piazza.com/rutgers/fall2025/1619851301dsgnanaldsalgori/home).

 <!--
 ## Grading Policy